mosra/m.css/doc/plugins/sphinx.rst

 documentation available for linking from elsewhere.
 The plugin supports the (current) version 2 of those inventory files, version 1 is not supported.
-You need to provide a list of tuples containing tag file path, URL prefix, an optional list of implicitly prepended paths and an optional list of CSS classes for each link in :py:`M_SPHINX_INVENTORIES`.
+You need to provide a list of tuples containing tag file path, URL prefix, an optional list of implicitly prepended name prefixes and an optional list of CSS classes for each link in :py:`M_SPHINX_INVENTORIES`.
 Every Sphinx-generated documentation contains an ``objects.inv`` file in its root directory (and the root directory is the URL prefix as well), for example for Python 3 it's located at https://docs.python.org/3/objects.inv.
 Download the files and